Central Methodist Church Hall, Norton Way South, Letchworth, Hertfordshire

 About the club

-Our next meeting is on Thursday 6 November 2014 following a break for half term.
+Our next meeting is on Thursday 20 November 2014.
 We are a friendly club, welcoming players of all abilities including beginners.
 We offer a variety of activities.
 Each week we offer some coaching and encourage friendly games.
 Coaching is tailored to the level of individual members.
 We run club tournaments, including heats of the UK Chess and Go challenges, and support juniors in entering local and regional tournaments when they are ready for these.
 We have a mix of ages amongst our members and a good mix of girls and boys.
 A weekly newsletter provides problems to be studied at home.

 It was good to welcome a mixture of old and new members to the first meeting of the autumn term.